-We’ve outlined information below to help you get the most out of life as a graduate student in the Washington, DC, area.
-You’ll find information about housing, transportation, dining opportunities and climate.
+We’ve outlined key information here to help you get the most out of life as a graduate student in the Washington, DC, area.
+You’ll find details about housing, transportation, graduate student spaces, dining opportunities and seasons in DC below.

 Welcome to Washington, DC!

 Washington, DC, is one of the best cities in the world to be a student!
 With a mass of scholars research agencies, think tanks, international government organizations, and museums, DC is home to a vibrant academic culture.
 The international population allows residents to meet people from across the world and experience elements of a variety of cultures.
 As a hub for students and young professionals, there is always something to do.
 Washington, DC, boasts active music, art, food, sports, and theater scenes.
 Georgetown students take advantage of all that the DC area has to offer, as well as the many cultural, academic, and social events hosted by the university.Back to Top

 Georgetown has two offices primarily dedicated to housing for graduate and off-campus students: the Office of Residential Living and the Office of Neighborhood Life.